TomasHubelbauer/swift-adaptive-storage/readme.md

 This should help optimize the way data is stored and take away the concern out of the data design in the app.

+## To-Do

+### Measure approximate durations of basic file system operations on macOS and iOS

+In order to be able to get a rough idea of if it even makes sense to split a file and maybe introduce an index file to speed up the reads and lookups for the size of data I have in mind, I need to get some numbers.

+Measure stuff like:

+- How long does it usually take a read and write a text?
+  - 1 kB, 1 MB, 1 GB
+- How long does it take when also serializing and deserializing from JSON?
+  - This will give me a hint of the Swift JSON parser/serializer
+- What is the latency of marshalling data over to and from WKWebView
+  - This will reveal the speed of the structured clone algorithm
+- How long does it take a list a directory?
+  - 1 file, 10 files, 100 files, 1000 files, 10000 files, 100000 files
+- Is an index file worth having in ordet to look up a record by an ID?
+  - Should I store a JSON array of objects as one big file?
+  - Should I save the individual objects in their files and have a lookup file?